moj-analytical-services/user-guidance/source/documentation/tools/rstudio/package-management.md

     options(repos = c(CRAN ="https://p3m.dev/cran/linux/jammy/latest"))
     ```

-2. Attempt to restore your project:
+3. In the R console try to restore your project:

     ```r
     renv::restore()
     ```

-3. If running `renv::restore()` throws errors:
+4. If running `renv::restore()` throws errors:
     - Identify the package causing error and find the latest version of that on CRAN
     - Run `renv::install("thatpackage@latest_version")`
     - Run `renv::record("that_package")` - this will update the version in your renv.lock file